angrave/CS241-Lectures-FA21/Welcome.md

 Hi class!

 Welcome to CS241 System Programming!
 I'm Lawrence Angrave.
 I'm excited to be your instructor this semester and to introduce you to C programming and System Programming.
-If you are coming to class in person I look forward to meeting you on Monday 9am in ECEB 1002 (the link is in Forum first post and email I sent you).
+If you are coming to class in person I look forward to meeting you on Monday 9am in ECEB 1002.
 Alternatively you can also use the course book and asycnronously watch recorded lectures or the previously online lectures (both on ClassTranscribe.illinois.edu) to do well in the class - the choice is yours.

 These will be friendly, relaxed, interactive, varied-format, CS241-y content demos and interesting.
-You'll want to supplement these with the free(!) online course book on the website or the pre-recorded videos on ClassTranscribe.
+You'll want to supplement these with our free(!) online course book on the website or if online learning is more your style, the pre-recorded videos on ClassTranscribe.

 You've probably heard this is a challenging class!
 Yes, you'll need is time, tenacity and readiness to learn and use C. And the big picture - this course is a stepping stone - You're leaving behind CS225 land (where you write code that works with the course's provided code) and instead we're your launch pad you for the big leagues CS4xx at a tier-1 CS school.
 Take this course seriously and you will be a different and better person at the end of it.

 Prepare your neurons.

 C is one of the smallest, portable and simplest and "close-to-the-metal" languages that you'll ever use.
 Unlike C++ it is possible to actually nearly know all of the C specification in under 50 hours.
 Even if you program in the future with python/Go/Javascript ... you'll be linking and using cross-platform libraries written in ...
 C. And if you want your new self-aware-high-performance AI/Vision/networking/neural net/quantum computing/picture mod ibrary to be used everywhere i.e. useful directly from Matlab/R/C++/Java programs... or you want to exploit meltdown CPU attack... you'll first or second choice will be ...C; understanding C gives you the foundational insights into how all of the other modern languages (Ruby, Rust, R, Python, Julia...) actually work when run on a CPU.
-In short, C is an important foundation that is part of your journey to mastering Computer Science.
+In short, C because is "close to the metal", it is an important foundation that is part of your journey to mastering Computer Science.

 C programs use a lot of memory pointers.
 This means your variables hold memory addresses (and the compiler uses the type of variable to infer how many bytes to read/write at that location).
 Everything is great providing your pointers point to the correct piece of memory and don't start reading or writing from incorrect pieces of memory.
 You can even indirectly cause "exciting things to happen" if you pass a bad pointer to a library or system call too.